rwaldron/tc39-notes/es8/2017-03/mar-22.md

 WH: So we haven't resolved the cross-cutting syntax issues.

-AWB: At the last meeting we still had intense dicussions about the syntax and we didn't have consensus.
+AWB: At the last meeting we still had intense discussions about the syntax and we didn't have consensus.

 DE: But we identified all the issues...